 “No, I’m not Sheryl, you were in a trance in the second circle of hell, right on the altar, I had access to where you were and I did it, I severed your head while you were asleep, a clean cut, it took you a very few moments to regrow it and you looked as stunning and beautiful as you were but improved all over.”

 “That’s the reason why you could beat the snake and manage to lure the flock of women out of there, besides Lilith override her deal with you with no confrontation or argument.
 You lost a couple of enemies, the strongest ones and gained an entourage of your own.
 Your fire is no longer blue but red as the flames of hell itself.
-Paimon in return of your head, made you stronger and wiser, rewarding you with his camel.”
+Paimon in return of your head, made you stronger and wiser, rewarding you with his camel.

-“I was out of myself when I severed your head but it paid off Sheryl, you owe nothing to that powerful demon or the backward trinity, if it makes you feel better remember I was the first one to offer my head, I helped us both, do you get it now?”
+I was out of myself when I severed your head but it paid off Sheryl, you owe nothing to that powerful demon or the backward trinity, if it makes you feel better remember I was the first one to offer my head, I helped us both, do you get it now?”

-Well, I’m a little disappointed towards myself, I really thought I earned those powers, the red stone and burning the snake, seeing my blue flames going red, I actually owe it to you Leann.
+“Well, I’m a little disappointed in myself, I really thought I earned those powers, the red stone and burning the snake, seeing my blue flames going red, I actually owe it to you Leann.”

 “No, you shouldn’t feel disappointed Sheryl and you owe me nothing, you earned the powers of the stone, you beat Paimon, the sphynxes, Lilith, the trinity, I just helped you and myself.”